Nireeksha27/PrepMate/README.md

 ## Features

-- Streamlit frontend collects patient info and symptom descriptions.
+- **Streamlit frontend** collects patient info and symptom descriptions with a multi-step form
-- FastAPI backend with Google ADK (Agent Development Kit) framework.
+- **FastAPI backend** with Google ADK framework integration
-- ADK agents use Gemini as the LLM brain with Firestore tools.
+- **Gemini 2.5 Flash** as the LLM brain for generating summaries and prep sheets
-- Backend service uses ADK agents to produce summaries and clarifying questions.
+- **ADK agent structure** for organized prompts and future tool integration
-- Firestore tools handle session storage operations.
+- **Firestore integration** for session storage (when user consents)
+- **PDF generation** using wkhtmltopdf with download option
+- **GCS storage** for PDF uploads (optional, when bucket configured)
-- Users can edit responses, generate an HTML/text prep sheet, and download a PDF.
+- Users can edit responses, generate HTML/text prep sheets, and download PDFs
-- Firestore session storage and GCS PDF uploads happen server-side only when the user consents.

 ## Architecture